Spring Quarter Starts April 3

 NOTE: By clicking the continue button, you will create your myCB account.
 You will access your account to manage your order and view your results.
 If you already have a myCB account, you will have the option to log in.

 Richard Medical Academy is a private institution with a campus in Toledo, Ohio.
-The academy is approved to offer nursing programs (RN and PN) by the Ohio Board of Nursing.
+The academy is approved by the Ohio Board of Colleges and Schools to offer Nursing programs (RN and PN) under the supervision of the Ohio Board of Nursing.

 $24,290.94 Registered Nurse Program